MTVehicles/MTVehicles-Wiki/docs/faq.md

 You need our **resource pack** to be able to see the vehicles.
 Download it [here](https://mtvehicles.nl/rp/).

 ::: warning
-As of version 2.4.0-pre1, a new version of resource pack (v0.2) is required.
-Before the release of 2.4.0, it is available exclusively to our [patreons](https://patreon.com/mtvehicles).
+As of version 2.4.0 (The Airplane Update), a new version of resource pack (v0.2) is required!
 :::

 ---